Shopify/maintenance_tasks/README.md

 situation where it appears to be running but is not.
 In that situation, pausing or cancelling it will not result in the Task being paused or cancelled, as the Task will get stuck in a state of `pausing` or `cancelling`.
-As a work-around, if a Task is `cancelling` for more than 5 minutes, you will be able to cancel it for good, which will just mark it as cancelled, allowing you to run it again.
+As a work-around, if a Task is `cancelling` for more than 5 minutes, you can cancel it again.
+It will then be marked as fully cancelled, allowing you to run it again.

 ### Configuring the gem